JoergFiedler/freebsd-ansible-demo/README.md

 ## Goals

 - Ansible playbook that creates a FreeBSD server which hosts multiple jails.
-- No service on the host is externally exposed.
+- No service on the host is exposed externally.
-- All services that accept external connections terminate within a jail.
+- All external connections terminate within a jail.
 - The playbook creates the jails as well (examples for nginx/php, postfix, cyrus-imap).

 ## Requirements

 1. Ansible
 1. VirtualBox
+1. AWS account, with allows you to create and destroy EC2 instances (if you want to use Vagrant's aws provider)

+## Notes

+The box file `metadata.json` provides a box for VirtualBox and AWS.
+The AMI ids are preconfigured.
+The only thing you have to do is to choose a region `aws.region`.

 ## Howto